 However, the law does not require the seller to conduct or pay for the inspection.

 13. Lender’s Title Insurance

 Mortgage lenders will require you to purchase a lender’s title insurance.
 It protects them against loss over potential defects in the title or legal claims over the house.
 The lender’s title insurance must cover the full amount of the loan.

-» How Much is Title Insurance in North Carolina?: Need to protect your investment?
+» Who Pays for Title Insurance in NC: Need to protect your investment?
 Here’s how much it will cost.

 14. Loan Origination Fee

 Once the mortgage has been approved, the lender charges an upfront loan origination fee to process the loan.
 The lender will inform you about this charge before the loan is processed.

 The lender may open a new escrow account or use the previously established one to pay the property tax and premiums for homeowner’s insurance and mortgage insurance.
 The escrow funds are deposited from the monthly mortgage payments.
 The impound account is managed by a mortgage servicer who will make the payments on your behalf.

 If you opt for a conventional loan and make a down payment of less than 20%, your lender will require you to buy Private Mortgage Insurance (PMI).

 You can choose to pay the complete or a partial amount of PMI upfront to lower your monthly mortgage payments.